 The Ike lack an overbite, so cannot form labio-dental consonants like f or v.
 These symbols are used on this site to indicate bilabial fricatives.

 Hair is always black and straight.
 They have less body hair than we do.
 Eyes have an East Asian shape.
-They may have blue, green, yellow or brown irises.
+Irises may be indigo, blue, cyan, green, yellow or brown.
+Brown and blue are commonest.
 Ears are pointy and stick out somewhat.
 Nails resemble talons.

 As befits forest dwellers, the Ike have a better sense of smell than us and better hearing.
 Their eyesight though is worse than ours.
 They cannot see so well long distance and are less tolerant of strong light.